azaeeeiiii/tryonly/README.md

 text here

 ## Features
-1. **Register Students** Inputs and store student information such as name, SR-Code and personality type.
+1. **Register Students** Add student information such as name, SR-Code and personality type.
 2. **View Registered Student/s** Display all the registered students along with their details.
 3. **Update Student Information** Modify a student's name, SR-Code ???
 4. **Delete Student/s** Removes a selected student from the system.